medcomdk/dk-medcom-carecommunication/docs/index.md

 The use cases for CareCommunication are qualified in collaboration with EPR- and vendors catering to the municipalities.

-Below can the use cases in Danish and English be found:
+Below can the use cases in Danish and English be found:<br>

 [Danish: Use cases](assets/documents/UseCases-DA.md) <br> [English: Use cases](assets/documents/UseCases-ENG.md)